metatensor/Workshop-spring-2025/training-custom-models/part-2-pet/README.md

 Copy `parity_plot.py` from the `part-1-gap` directory to the working directory, modify the paths as appropriate, and generate the parity plot.
 Compare to the one you generated for the GAP model.

 > [!NOTE]
 > Typically, highly expressive NN-based models such as PET need far longer to train than kernel models.
 10 epochs is not nearly enough to achieve comparable results, particularly on such as small and relatively simple dataset.
-However, as minibatching can be used to iteratively train such models, the memory requirements scale much more favourably and the model can be exposed to more training samples.
+However, as batching can be used to iteratively train such models, the memory requirements scale much more favourably and the model can be exposed to more training samples.
 This allows GNNs to be trained on large datasets, and therefore be more generalizable.

 ### Restart training and run for longer